ebbindaniel/Operationalizing-Machine-Learning/README.md

 ## Screen Recording

-The Screencast recording to demonstrate this project can be found <a href='https://youtu.be/F1HDzRpC9Eg'>here</a>
+The Screencast recording to demonstrate this project can be found <a href='https://youtu.be/M00AZOzCkPg'>here</a>

+## Future Improvements:

+This project can be further improved on by:

+* To perform an Exploratory Data Analysis to find Bias and Correlation in data
+* Feature Importance of the factors to remove features that do not contribute to the model improvement
+* Enabling Deep Learning for a better prediction
+* Using the Apache Benchmark to set a measure for optimal performance.